-It kinda makes me mad when people suddenly become Christians on their death-bed.
+It bothers me that people suddenly become Christians on their death-bed.
 Why do they get into heaven when they didn’t serve Christ at all?

 You’re suffering from what is called “the older brother” syndrome.